Our Online Music Lessons FAQ

 You can have just one lesson or as many lessons as you want, as frequently as you want.

-The vast majority of my students take regular weekly lessons of 30 minute, 45 minute or 60 minute lessons, but I strive to accommodate whatever students may need.
+Most students take regular weekly lessons of 30 minute, 45 minute or 60 minute lessons, but I strive to accommodate whatever students may need.

 Fill in the enquiry form on the Contact page to let us know what you need.